Photon-Lazer-Team-3/Photon-Lazer/README.md

 # https://drive.google.com/file/d/12s09wd2qdH0U_Y3zCW9NhZu-NzcEid-6/view?usp=sharing
 # Open up a command prompt/terminal that points to the directory where the Photon-Lazer.jar File and python_trafficgenerator.py File are being stored.
 # Type in the following line to run our code: java -jar Photon-Lazer.jar
 # In a second (or separate) command prompt/terminal, type in "python python_trafficgenerator.py" to start the Python Traffic Generator.
+You will need this second command prompt/terminal later in the steps listed below for the Player Entry Screen.
 #
 # Splash Screen Information:
 # The Splash Screen will appear for three (3) seconds, then you will be redirected to the Player Entry Screen.